anacrolix/notel/README.md

 The project contains simple components relating to telemetry.
 There is a client package for Go which provides a way to send telemetry data, and a server program to receive and store that data.

 The implementation can be self-hosted.
 It doesn't specify a data format.
-The examples use JSON event payloads, websocket and HTTP POST as transports, and sqlite3 for storage.
-All of these choices are easily replaced or modified.
+The examples use JSON event payloads, websocket and HTTP POST as transports, and sqlite3/duckdb/json-files with duckdb view, or Postgres for storage.
+All of these choices are easily replaced, modified or extended.

 Due to the simplicity of the transport protocol, it should be trivial to send telemetry from any language or web client interface (like cURL).